yasiryagi/helpdesk/roles/council-members/README.md

 #### General Performance
 In addition to the bottom line costs, there are some nuances to the distribution of said costs, and the general quality of the service each Working Group Provides.

-The points below includes an over

 **Storage Providers**
 - Quality of service
-  - Are the Storage Providers uptime acceptable and consistent
+  - Is the Storage Providers' uptime acceptable and consistent
   - Are uploads interrupted or failing at an unacceptable rate
   - Is the content replicated to an acceptable level
 - Speed of service